 By default Mount writable is selected and the root file system will be mounted with both read and write permissions.
-Select Mount read-only to mount the root file system read-only.
-Mounting the root file system read-only offers improved security and it will also help preserve the life of root flash devices.

-Check the Mount with "noatime" option box to mount the root file system with the noatime option.
+Check the Use "noatime" option box to mount the root file system with the noatime option.
 This helps to minimize the number of writes to the root device when root is not mounted read-only.

-Check the Mount files listed in /etc/rwtab in tmpfs box to mount the files and directories listed in /etc/rwtab as writable but temporary files in a tmpfs file system.
-This is required to make a read-only root file system work.
-If root is not mounted read-only, this option is still useful to help minimize the number of writes to the root device.
+Check the Bind-mount files listed in /etc/rwtab in tmpfs box to mount the files and directories listed in /etc/rwtab as writable but temporary files in a tmpfs file system.
+This is automatically enabled for read-only file systems, however even for writable file systems it may be useful to help minimize the number of writes to the root device.